Executive Orders & Directives

 Because of substantial staffing and policy changes in federal agencies, actions related to current awards, renewals and new awards are delayed.
 Virtually all agencies are affected one way or another and the challenges for federally funded research at universities continue.
 The guidance provided here is intended to assist units and PIs who have been given notice of a grant termination or related cease and desist order related to an active grant.

-• Receipt of a Cease and Desist Letter: should a PI receive a cease and desist order, please reach out to the your Grants Officer in the Division of Research and Economic Development for guidance on next steps.
+- Receipt of a Cease and Desist Letter: Should a PI receive a cease and desist order, please reach out to your Grants Officer in the Division of Research & Economic Development for guidance on next steps.

-• Grant Cancellation prior to the start of Grant Activity: should a PI or unit on campus receive notice of a grant cancellation prior to the commencement of grant activities, please inform the Grants Officer immediately.
+- Grant Cancellation before the start of Grant Activity: Should a PI or unit on campus receive notice of a grant cancellation before the commencement of grant activities, please inform the Grants Officer immediately.
 Do not proceed with any spending or activity related to the grant without clearance from the VPRED’s office.

-• Communications: Upon notification of a grant or contract notification, the Office of Research and Economic Development will notify the Vice President for Marketing & Communications and Adam Kurtz (Strategic Communications Editor; adam.kurtz.1@UND.edu) with information regarding impact.
+- Communications: Upon receipt of a grant or contract notification, the Office of Research & Economic Development will notify the Vice President for Marketing & Communications and Adam Kurtz (Strategic Communications Editor; adam.kurtz.1@UND.edu) with information regarding impact.
 M&C will route a draft communication to Office of the Provost (including Enrollment Management), VPRED, Dean and PI for review before final communication is sent to impacted individuals (faculty, staff, and students).

 To begin the appeal process, the PI should complete the Request to Appeal Termination of a Federal Award form and receive approval and signature from their dean or department director.
 Once the PI and dean/director have signed the form, the PI should route the form to Lauren Pite (Director for Grants & Contracts Accounting; lauren.pite@UND.edu) for VPRED review and approval.